samply/blaze/README.md

 ### Upload FHIR Resources

-before you can issue CQL queries against the LIFE FHIR Store, you have to upload some FHIR resources.
+Before you can issue CQL queries against the LIFE FHIR Store, you have to upload some FHIR resources.
 If you have none, you can generate them y using the [FHIR Test Data Generator][1].

 ```bash
 life-fhir-store -n1 > bundle.json